raniatze/Archimedes-OASA1-Project/README.md

 If you wish to train the machine learning model yourself, follow these steps:

-1. Prepare your AKE data as shown above.
+1. Process your AKE data as shown above.

 2. Prepare this data for training.
 You can change the number of previous stops and days by changing the **m** and **n** parameters.
 Also, you must specify the line encoding that corresponds to the bus line for which you want to train the model by changing the **line_encoding** value.
 This is done so you don't have to process it all at once.